-Pupils in foster care or who are experiencing homelessness will be offered targeted supports and intervention as needed online or in person as well as connections with BCOE.
+Pupils in foster care or who are experiencing homelessness will be offered targeted supports and intervention as needed online or in person as well.
+Manzanita will reach out to the county for additional services as needed.

 Actions related to the Distance Learning Program [additional rows and actions may be added as necessary]